themagicianking/balanced-binary-trees/README.md

 # balanced-binary-trees
-A banalnced binary search tree for The Odin Project.
+A balanced binary search tree for The Odin Project.